Workplace Conduct Management

 Separate discipline procedures for Officers of Instruction and Research are listed in the Faculty Handbook.

-A Non-Union Support Staff (NUSS) employee is considered to be on probationary status for a ninety calendar-day period beginning with the date of employment.
+A Non-Union Support Staff (NUSS) employee is considered to be on probationary status for a 90 calendar-day period beginning with the date of employment.
 Upon an employee's satisfactory completion of the probationary period, he or she is considered to be a regular employee (unless the job is stated to be temporary).

 During the probationary period, either the employee or the department may terminate employment without notice.
 The employee is not entitled to use grievance procedures.